gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 ```

 >**Note**:
-the `mvn` command downloads a lot of files from the Internet, so you'll see a lot of extra activity in the log the first time you run it.
+the `mvn` command downloads a lot of files from the internet, so you'll see a lot of extra activity in the log the first time you run it.

-Wow!
-We did it!
-Checking in Artifactory will confirm that we've a new artifact available in the `libs-release-local` repo.
+Yay!
+You did it!
+Checking in Artifactory will confirm that you have a new artifact available in the `libs-release-local` repo.

 ## Create the main Maven application

-#### Prepare the application
+### Prepare the application

-Now that we've our dependency available on Artifactory, we want to use it!
+Now that you have the dependency available on Artifactory, you want to use it!

-Let's create another application by cloning the one we can find at `https://gitlab.com/gitlab-examples/maven/simple-maven-app.git`, and make it `public` too!
+Create another application by cloning the one you can find at `https://gitlab.com/gitlab-examples/maven/simple-maven-app.git`.
 If you look at the `src/main/java/com/example/app/App.java` file you can see that it imports the `com.example.dep.Dep` class and calls the `hello` method passing `GitLab` as a parameter.

-Since Maven doesn't know how to resolve the dependency, we need to modify the configuration.
+Since Maven doesn't know how to resolve the dependency, you need to modify the configuration.
-Let's go back to Artifactory, and browse the `libs-release-local` repository selecting the `simple-maven-dep-1.0.jar` file.
+Go back to Artifactory, and browse the `libs-release-local` repository selecting the `simple-maven-dep-1.0.jar` file.
-In the **Dependency Declaration** section of the main panel we can copy the configuration snippet:
+In the **Dependency Declaration** section of the main panel you can copy the configuration snippet:

 ```xml
 <dependency>